harness/developer-hub/docs/platform/pipelines/harness-yaml-quickstart.md

 ---
-title: Harness YAML overview
+title: Write pipelines in YAML
-description: You can use YAML to create pipelines in Harness
+description: You can use YAML to create pipelines in Harness.
-sidebar_position: 2
+sidebar_position: 1
 helpdocs_topic_id: 1eishcolt3
 helpdocs_category_id: w6r9f17pk3
 helpdocs_is_private: false